- Health Care Risk Management and Regulatory Compliance

 Section 111 Insurer Reporting and MSP Reimbursement

 The new regimen requires these insurers and self-insured entities to report electronically, on a quarterly basis, the resolution of most claims for bodily injury or medical expenses brought by Medicare beneficiaries or their representatives.
 The Section 111 reporting requirements were designed to alert Medicare to potential opportunities to recover payments it has made to Medicare beneficiaries in circumstances in which an insurer had the primary payment obligation under Medicare law.
-Implementation of the new requirements has been fraught with difficulty, however, because the Centers for Medicare & Medicaid Services (CMS) at the U.S. Department of Health and Human Services (HHS) has stumbled repeatedly in fulfilling its statutory duty to issue guidance for reporting, and because the statutory scheme is based upon inherently flawed assumptions regarding third-party claim settlements and the information actually available to insurers and self-insured entities.
+Implementation of the new requirements has been fraught with difficulty, however, because the Centers for Medicare & Medicaid Services (CMS) at the U.S. Department of Health and Human Services (HHS) stumbled repeatedly in its efforts to fulfill its statutory duty to issue guidance for reporting, and because the statutory scheme is based upon inherently flawed assumptions regarding third-party claim settlements and the information actually available to insurers and self-insured entities.

-- Understanding their reporting obligations under Section 111, including the importance of identifying the correct "responsible reporting entity" (RRE) and the unique issues presented by insured risk pools, deductibles, self-insured retentions, excess liability insurance, self-insurance, and mass torts.
+- Understanding their reporting obligations under Section 111, including the importance of identifying the correct “responsible reporting entity” (RRE) and the unique issues presented by insured risk pools, deductibles, self-insured retentions, excess liability insurance, self-insurance, and mass torts;

-- Corresponding with CMS regarding Section 111 implementation issues.
+- Corresponding with CMS regarding Section 111 implementation issues;

-- Collecting required claims data not in their possession through discovery, informal exchanges, and settlement terms compelling disclosure.
+- Collecting required claims data not in their possession through discovery, informal exchanges, and settlement terms compelling disclosure;

-- Analyzing the possible extraterritorial reach of Section 111 to overseas carriers.
+- Analyzing the possible extraterritorial reach of Section 111 to overseas carriers;

-- Self-reporting implementation challenges, including incorrect or incomplete data transmissions to CMS.
+- Self-reporting implementation challenges, including incorrect or incomplete data transmissions to CMS;

 - Responding to MSP reimbursement demands asserted by the government.

-Because of the wide breadth of our practice and client base, we understand the many diverse challenges that our clients face in implementing Section 111 compliance programs.
-We recognize that one client's solution is not necessarily the answer for another client.
+Because of the wide breadth of our Practice and client base, we understand the many diverse challenges that our clients face in implementing Section 111 compliance programs.
+We recognize that one client’s solution is not necessarily the answer for another client.
 We also understand from our years of work with the Medicare program that CMS is not intimately familiar with the casualty insurance industry.
 We therefore believe that there are opportunities to enter into dialogue with CMS regarding implementation and compliance issues.